Fascist symbolism

+World War II-era Croatian propaganda poster, depicting the Italian fasces and the German swastika alongside the Ustaše symbol.

 Fascist symbolism is the use of certain images and symbols which are designed to represent aspects of fascism.
 These include national symbols of historical importance, goals, and political policies.
 The best-known are the fasces, which was the original symbol of fascism, and the swastika of Nazism.